The Hunt Lab provides professional development services focusing on building analytic capability.

 From vaccination and climate change to national elections and COVID-19, conspiracy theories, misinformation and disinformation can spread like wildfire in new social media ecosystems.
 The Hunt Lab offers a number of training packages, developed by Dr Morgan Saletta, regarding disinformation and malicious influence.
 These include:

-Learn how to construct concise, precise, and cogent arguments.
-When presenting an argument, it often seems that there is a tension between keeping it brief and adequately justifying the assessment.
-However, many arguments are needlessly verbose, confusingly structured, or poorly justified due to the author being unaware of how to explain how the reasoning works.
+When people formulate or evaluate arguments, they often do so without being aware of what type of reasoning is being used.
+This “reasoning agnosia” makes it difficult to efficiently construct and evaluate argument.
 Participants in this course learn how to distinguish between the different types of reasoning used in analysis and what they need to do to successfully establish a conclusion using these inferences.
 The course teaches not only the logical relationship between certain types of evidence and conclusions, but also how to clearly explain these relationships so the audience or reader can easily follow the reasoning.
 Participants will master these skills through practice with declassified historical products and more recent unclassified assessments.
-Some of the types of reasoning covered in this course are, 1) inference to the best explanation (i.e., abductive reasoning), 2) weighing causal drivers, 3) using indicators and signatures, 4) strategic calculations, 5) inferring generalisations from samples, 6) extrapolating trends, 7) appeals to analogy, 8) argument by elimination, 9) enumeration of causal pathways, and 10) corroborating sources.
+Some of the types of reasoning covered in this course are, 1) inference to the best explanation (i.e., abductive reasoning), 2) weighing causal drivers, 3) using indicators and signatures, 4) understanding an adversary’s strategic calculations, 5) inferring generalisations from samples, 6) extrapolating trends, 7) appeals to analogy, 8) argument by elimination, and 9) corroborating sources.

 A reasoning flaw is any type of issue with analysis that can undermine the justification for an assessment.
 Detecting and removing reasoning flaws improves the quality of assessments.
 Participants in this course will learn how to identify the most common and important reasoning flaws by using a taxonomy of flaws developed at the University of Melbourne in collaboration with the Australian intelligence community.
 Participants who complete the online assessment will receive a micro-credential from the University, equivalent to ¼ of a University subject.